graphql/graphql-scalars/scalars/contributed/chillicream/base64-string.md

 # Recommended name

-The recommended name for this scalar is `ByteArray`.
+The recommended name for this scalar is `Base64String`.

 # Result spec

-A `ByteArray` scalar must serialize to a Base64-encoded string representing the binary data.
+A `Base64String` scalar must serialize to a Base64-encoded string representing the binary data.

 The Base64 encoding should follow RFC 4648, using the standard Base64 alphabet (A-Z, a-z, 0-9, +, /) with padding characters (=) as needed.